rubys/bootstrap/bylaws.md

 ### Section 12.1 - Fiscal Year

-The fiscal year of the JS Foundation shall be determined, and may be changed, by resolution of the Board.
+The fiscal year of the $FOUNDATION shall be determined, and may be changed, by resolution of the Board.

 ### Section 12.2 - Reserves

-The Directors may set apart out of any funds of the JS Foundation a reserve or reserves for any proper purpose and may abolish any such reserve.
+The Directors may set apart out of any funds of the $FOUNDATION a reserve or reserves for any proper purpose and may abolish any such reserve.

 ### Section 12.3 - Seal

 The Board may, by resolution, adopt a corporate seal.
-The corporate seal shall have inscribed thereon the name of the JS Foundation, the year of its organization and the word “Delaware”.
+The corporate seal shall have inscribed thereon the name of the $FOUNDATION, the year of its organization and the word "Delaware".
 The seal may be used by causing it or a facsimile thereof to be impressed or affixed or reproduced or otherwise.
 The seal may be altered from time to time by the Board.